 Whenever possible, tutors should be more senior students and not in the same class as the students they tutor.
-Tutors typically are in high academic standing, have a strong interest in teaching, and have good study habits and time-management skills.
+Tutors typically are in high academic standing, have excelled in the content area, have a strong interest in teaching, and have good study habits and time-management skills.